Hughes Fire Attorneys

 Human-Related Factors

-• Equipment Use And Malfunctions — The improper use of machinery and equipment is another leading cause of wildfires.
+- Equipment Use and Malfunctions — The improper use of machinery and equipment is another leading cause of wildfires.
 Sparks generated from welding, grinding, or cutting metal in dry environments can quickly ignite surrounding vegetation.
-One of the most notable examples is the Zaca Fire, which ranks as the fifth-largest wildfire in California history.
-The fire was sparked on July 4, 2007, during routine maintenance work, ultimately scorching over 240,000 acres and injuring 43 individuals.
+One of the most notable examples is the Zaca Fire, scorching over 220,000 acres and injuring 43 individuals.
 The fire was finally extinguished on October 29, 2007.

-• Unattended Fires And Embers — Campfires left unattended or improperly extinguished are another common cause of destructive wildfires.
-The Donnell Fire, which remained active for over 5 months and destroyed 36,450 acres in California’s Stanislaus National Forest in 2018, serves as a sobering example of how quickly an innocent camping trip can turn into a disaster.
+- Unattended Fires and Embers — Campfires left unattended or improperly extinguished are another common cause of destructive wildfires.
+The Donnell Fire, which remained active for over 5 months and destroyed 36,450 acres in California’s Stanislaus National Forest in 2018, illustrates how quickly a routine camping trip can result in significant damage.
 Even a small ember left smoldering can reignite and spread under the right conditions.
 Outdoor enthusiasts are strongly encouraged to follow fire safety guidelines, such as ensuring campfires are completely extinguished with water and never leaving them unattended.

 Natural Causes